Ed Savitz: Sexual abuse

-Savitz mostly targeted boys from the Schuylkill neighborhood and even had a St. John Neumann High School yearbook, which he used like a catalogue, circling the pictures of boys he wanted to see and promising referral fees for bringing them to him.
+Savitz mostly targeted boys from the Schuylkill neighborhood and even had a St. John Neumann High School yearbook which he used like a catalogue, circling the pictures of boys he wanted to see and promising referral fees for bringing them to him.

 Arrest and death

 Savitz was first arrested in 1978 on an indecent assault charge.
 His record was expunged after he completed a rehabilitation program.
 In 1990, he was found not guilty on charges relating to the purchase of a minor's soiled underwear.

 The neighbors in his high-rise apartment building complained of young boys entering and leaving his apartment at all hours of the day and night.
 One neighbor described the boys she saw as mostly "heavy metal types," who wore black leather clothes and chains and had long hair.
 Savitz told neighbors that he was a social worker, helping the boys.

 Savitz's third arrest followed a six-month investigation by the city's sex-crime unit.
 By early March 1992, investigators had gathered enough evidence to install a wiretap and hidden video camera in his home.
 On March 25, 1992, detectives watched as Savitz offered to pay two 15-year-old boys for oral sex.
 Police burst into the apartment and took him into custody.
-Savitz was charged with crimes of involuntary deviate sexual intercourse, sexual abuse of children, indecent assault, and corrupting the morals of a minor.
+Savitz was charged with crimes of involuntary deviant sexual intercourse, sexual abuse of children, indecent assault, and corrupting the morals of a minor.

 Police found 5,000 photographs of boys and 312 bags of soiled boys' underwear at Savitz's apartment and a rented storage center nearby.

 Although Savitz tested HIV-positive about a year before his arrest, he continued to have unprotected sex with boys until his arrest.
 His arrest caused an AIDS scare in the Philadelphia area due to the large number of individuals that he had sexual contact with.
 AIDS hotlines were flooded with calls after his photo was released.

 Bail was set for three million dollars and Savitz was released.
 He was arrested again the next day when bail was raised to twenty million dollars after complaints involving two teenagers were verified.

 Savitz died of complications from AIDS in a prison hospice on March 27, 1993, one week before the date his trial was set to begin, April 5, 1993.

 Alleged connection to Jerry Sandusky

 After the Penn State sex abuse scandal, an article in the New York Daily News featured allegations by one of Savitz's alleged molestation victims.
-Former Philadelphia child prostitute Greg Bucceroni alleged that in 1979 & 1980 Savitz took him to a fundraiser near Harrisburg for the Second Mile Foundation, which had recently been established by Penn State Defensive Coordinator Jerry Sandusky.
+Former Philadelphia child prostitute Greg Bucceroni alleged that in 1979 and 1980 Savitz took him to a fundraiser near Harrisburg for the Second Mile Foundation, which had recently been established by Penn State Defensive Coordinator Jerry Sandusky.
 Savitz's former friend claims he is unaware of any communication Savitz ever had with Sandusky.